Jim Cuddy: Awards

 In 2000, Cuddy and Blue Rodeo bandmate Greg Keelor were the recipients of the National Achievement Award at the annual SOCAN Awards held in Toronto.

 In 2013, he was made an Officer of the Order of Canada along with Greg Keelor, "for their contributions to Canadian music and for their support of various charitable causes".

+In 2024, Cuddy and Keelor were inducted into the Canadian Songwriters Hall of Fame.

 Personal life

-Cuddy is married to Canadian actress Rena Polley.
-They have three children, their daughter Emma, and their two sons, Devin and Sam, who are also musicians.
-His brother Loftus Cuddy was a Conservative candidate for the riding of Toronto—Danforth in the 2004 Canadian federal election.
+Cuddy married Canadian actress Rena Polley in 1984.
+They have three children: daughter Emma; and two sons, Devin and Sam, who are also musicians.
+His brother Loftus Cuddy was a Conservative candidate for the riding of Toronto—Danforth in the 2004 Canadian federal election, but he was not elected.

 In the 2004 edition of Canada Reads, Cuddy advocated for Guy Vanderhaeghe's novel The Last Crossing, which won the competition.
 In the 2007 edition of Canada Reads, an "all-star" competition pitting the five winning advocates from previous years against each other, Cuddy returned to champion Timothy Taylor's novel Stanley Park.

 In 2016, Cuddy collaborated with Tawse Winery in Niagara to launch a new wine brand, Cuddy by Tawse.

 In 2017, Cuddy narrated the documentary TV series Striking Balance.